mrange/pt_src3/README.md

 I was therefore very surprised when I at the demo party saw Audio Sculpture which claimed to have a 50kHz mode.

 ![Audio Sculpture tracker from pouet](https://content.pouet.net/files/screenshots/00029/00029334.png)
+> Audio sculpture was the first tracker I saw that had the legendary 50kHz mode.

 As many hackers I had already developed a bit of an unmotivated ego and seeing someone else achieve what I thought was impossible was a blow to that ego.